Nanomedicine Technology is Here

-Nanotechnology was dreamed up in the atomic age of the 1950s, when the quantum physicist, Richard Feynman, gave a talk outlining how we would one day "arrange atoms one by one, just as we want them".
+Nanotechnology was dreamed up in the atomic age of the 1950s, when the quantum physicist, Richard Feynman, gave a talk outlining how we would one day arrange atoms one by one, just as we want them.

 "Why can we not write the entire 24 volumes of the Encyclopaedia Britannica on the head of a pin?" - Richard Feynman

-Then in the 1970s, the engineer, Eric Drexler, published seminal studies on how nanotechnology construction could actually work.
+In the 1970s, the engineer, Eric Drexler, published seminal studies on how nanotechnology construction could actually work.
 He conceived of Atomically Precise Manufacturing (APM): desktop-sized nanofactories which could build a variety of nanoscale products.
 APMs would build devices that are rigid and strong, held firm by a dense network of atomic bonds.

-In 1981, engineers at IBM created the first Scanning Tunnelling Microscope (STM) with an imaging probe just one atom wide.
+By 1981, engineers at IBM created the first Scanning Tunnelling Microscope (STM) with an imaging probe just one atom wide.